-More than 200 people were arrested on New Year's Eve in riots across the Netherlands, including dozens of police officers injured on New Year's Eve.
+More than 200 people were arrested on New Year's Eve in riots across the Netherlands, including dozens of police officers who were injured on New Year's Eve.

-Dutch police confirmed on January 1 that more than 200 people were arrested on New Year's Eve in riots across the country, including dozens of police officers injured.
+Dutch police confirmed on January 1st that more than 200 people had been arrested on New Year's Eve in riots across the country, including dozens of police officers who were injured.

-Police in the city of Rotterdam confirmed more than 100 cars and other vehicles were set on fire, while in Amsterdam, The Hague and several other cities riot squads were deployed to disperse violent crowds.
+Police in Rotterdam confirmed that more than 100 cars and other vehicles were set ablaze, while in Amsterdam, The Hague, and several other cities, riot police were deployed to disperse violent crowds.

-Riot squads were also mobilised across the country to support firefighters who were attacked with fireworks as they tried to extinguish several blazes.
+Riot control teams were also deployed across the country to assist firefighters who were attacked with fireworks as they tried to extinguish numerous fires.

-Meanwhile, in the city of Haarlem, a 19-year-old man was killed in a fireworks attack just before the New Year's Eve.
+Meanwhile, in the city of Haarlem, a 19-year-old man was killed in a fireworks attack just before the New Year's Eve countdown.

 Source